Diagnosing chronic back conditions through X-rays

 - Bone spurs

-Since the X-rays penetrate through soft tissue and do not capture them on film, they typically will not show herniated discs, bulging discs, sciatica, pinched nerves, or disorders involving the spinal cord.
-To clearly see soft tissue problems, doctors may order an MRI, CT scan, myelogram, or other more advanced imagery.
+Since the X-rays penetrate through soft tissue and do not capture them on film, they typically will not show herniated discs, bulging discs, sciatica, pinched nerves or disorders involving the spinal cord.
+To clearly see soft tissue problems, physicians may order an MRI, CT scan, myelogram, or other more advanced imagery.